Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Framework and standard properties

 In particular, the unitary Brownian motion and the free unitary Brownian motion are linked with the following proposition.

 \begin{prop} Let $Z^N$ be a family of deterministic matrices, $U_{i,t_i}^N$ be a Haar unitary Brownian motion of size $N$ at time $t_i$.
-If we assume that the Brownian motions $U_i^N$ are independent, and that the family $Z^N$ converges in distribution towards a family $z$ of non-commuting random variables, then the family $(Z^N,U_{1,t_1}^N,\dots,U_{k,t_k}^N)$ converges in distribution towards $(z,u_{1,t_1},\dots,u_{k,t_k})$ where the variables $u_{i,t_i}$ are free unitary Brownian motions at time $t_i$, free between each other and with the family $z$. \end{prop}
+Assuming that the Brownian motions $U_{i,t_i}^N$ are independent, and that the family $Z^N$ converges in distribution towards a family $z$ of non-commuting random variables, then the family $(Z^N,U_{1,t_1}^N,\dots,U_{k,t_k}^N)$ converges in distribution towards $(z,u_{1,t_1},\dots,u_{k,t_k})$ where the variables $u_{i,t_i}$ are free unitary Brownian motions at time $t_i$, free between each other and with the family $z$. \end{prop}

-It has been known for a long time that the unitary Brownian motion converges in distribution towards the free unitary Brownian motion, see \cite{bianebr}.
-However since we also have to consider deterministic matrices we will use Theorem 1.4 of \cite{cls}.
+It has been known for a long time that the $N\times N$ unitary Brownian motion converges in distribution towards the free unitary Brownian motion when $N$ goes to infinity, see \cite{bianebr}.
+However, since we also have to consider deterministic matrices we will use Theorem 1.4 of \cite{cls}.
 That being said, we do not use the convergence of the norm, we only need the convergence in distribution which is way easier to prove through induction and stochastic calculus.
-However since we could not find a reference to only the convergence in distribution, we will still refer to \cite{cls} when we need to use this result.
+However, since we could not find a reference to only the convergence in distribution, we will still refer to \cite{cls} when we need to use this result.